 Are you planning for your future?
 Opportunity abounds for higher education in Oakland County.
-Scholars have several options to choose from with various universities, skilled trade schools, degree programs, and career and speciality schools nearby.
+Scholars have several options to choose from with various universities, skilled trade schools, degree programs, and career and specialty schools nearby.
 Take a look at our GIS College Connections story map and learn about the exciting options that are available to you right here in Oakland County.
 Click on a college or school that interests you to learn more about what they have to offer.

 The Oakland County College Connections story map can be a great resource for your decision-making process.